 NOTE: The following autobiography is severely outdated, as a lot has changed in the past few years.
-I promise that updates are coming soon.
+Updates are coming, eventually.

 Hey there!
 I’m Comrade Brad.